Little Acorn Craft For Kids [Free Template]

+You know the fall season has arrived when leaves begin to paint the world in shades of red, orange, and yellow.
 In addition to their beautiful show of color, oak trees shower the ground with their tiny treasures that provide food for animals like the squirrel in the book, Little Acorn by Melanie Joyce.

-Inspired by the story, we have an adorable project to do with your kids either at home or in the classroom!
-This Little Acorn craft captures one of the stages of the acorn’s life when he’s buried in the ground.
+Inspired by the story, we have an adorable project to do with your kids, either at home or in the classroom!
+This Little Acorn craft captures one of the stages of the acorn’s life when it’s buried in the ground.
+Also, be sure to check out more of our fall crafts your kids can do all season long!

-This activity is the perfect companion craft to the book Little Acorn.
+This activity is the perfect companion idea to the book Little Acorn.
 It allows children to engage with the story in a hands-on way and learn valuable lessons about the life cycle of trees, how animals depend on them to have food in the winter, and the beauty of the changing seasons.

 Supplies

-- Colored cardstock or construction paper
+• Colored cardstock or construction paper

-- Scissors
+• Scissors

-- Glue
+• Glue

 Directions

-Begin by gluing the cap to the top of the acorn.
+First, guide your child to glue the cap to the top of the acorn.

 Take the cheeks and glue them just below each of the eyes.

-Finish up by gluing the dirt to the back of the acorn and grass and glue it in place.
+Finally, encourage your child to glue the dirt to the back of the acorn and grass and glue it in place.

 Autumn Ideas For Kids